Farmer's Cheese (Quark) Chest Compress

 Duration: The compress remains on for 1 hour and is then removed, followed by rest for one hour.
 This rest is very important and should take place in bed.

 - Dispose of the farmer's cheese in the compost and rinse the substance cloth thoroughly with cold water.
 Never put the cloth with farmer's cheese in a washing machine, unless you want to enjoy having farmer's cheese in the rest of your clothes for a long time ;-)

 In the case of bronchopneumonia and moist pneumonia (rattling noises), it is better not to administer a large-area application.
 Instead, place local packs on the affected area.
-Nevertheless, you still wrap the outer clothes right around the patient.
+The other cloths can be left away according to the individual situation, but the cheese packs need to be covered!

 Contraindicated in cases of cow’s milk allergy and/or neurodermatitis